-DIY Stabled Livery
+Assisted DIY Livery

 Livery yards that operate as a riding school also offer a working livery.
 This is where the horse is kept at grass, stabled, or full livery, but a reduced rate is charged in exchange for use of the owner’s horse during riding lessons at the livery yard.

-How to Choose the Right Horse Livery Yard
+Choosing the Right Livery Yard

 Picking out a livery yard for your horse is a decision that should always be made carefully.
 You should never compromise on your animal companion’s basic needs, even if the option would seem more convenient for you in the long term.
 For instance, the closest yard to you may not be the most suitable option, but neither may an otherwise luxurious yard if it has an inadequate turn-out provision.

 You must take time and consider each option in depth before deciding on livery for your horse.
 The British Horse Society operates a livery yard approval scheme for horse owners, which may give you a good starting point when narrowing down your list or even making a full decision on which livery will be best for your horse.
 However, this should not be the only measure by which you determine a new living space for them.

 If you are able, you should also visit the yards that you feel would be most suitable for your animal’s needs and that fall within your budget.
 This way, you will be able to ensure that the yard is as fitting for your horse as you have been hoping it would be.
 Arrangements should always be discussed with the proprietor of the yard so that you can be sure of this.

 Experts would always strongly recommend looking beyond first impressions when looking for the right livery yard.
 You should be able to see the horses when visiting, and they should appear happy, healthy, and relaxed.
 There should also be adequate stabling facilities and turn-out to suit the number of horses in the yard.